 - Students should possess a reasonable standard of English/ Literacy in order to complete the programme (preferably at CEFR B2/ IELTS 5.5)

-- Students are expected to have achieved at least one GCE A level pass or relevant Level 3 qualification of appropriate Credit value.
+- Students are expected to have achieved at least 90 credits on the Pearson BTEC level 4 (in progress to completing the remaining 30 credits) or relevant Level 4 qualification of appropriate Credit value.

 What will you learn?